top of page

 3. Full Browser Coverage

-Test on all major browser engines without configuring separate drivers.
+You can test on all major browser engines without configuring separate drivers.
+This capability ensures high-quality results.

 4. Rich Developer Tooling

-Includes test generator, debugging tools, and VSCode extensions.
+Playwright includes a test generator, debugging tools, and VSCode extensions.
+These features enhance productivity and simplify test creation.

 Installing Playwright

-To get started, you'll need Node.js installed on your machine.
-Then open your terminal and run:
+To get started with Playwright, you'll need to have Node.js installed on your machine.
+Afterward, open your terminal and run the following command:

 This command installs the Playwright test runner and downloads the browser binaries.